 This section of the balance sheet gives a list of the liabilities of the company.
 The statement is formatted to start from the most liquid to the least liquid.
-The first section is current liabilities, representing the obligations that the company should pay within the next 12 months.
-These are followed by long-term liabilities, which are obligations that extend further that a year into the future.
+The first section on top of the Liabilities is Current Liabilities representing the obligations that the company should pay within the next 12 months.
+These are followed by Long-Term Liabilities which are obligations that extend further that a year into the future.